exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/injectors.md

 ```
 @RequestSelectors
-private String selectorsString; // Will inect all selectors like "seklector1.selector2.selector3"
+private String selectorsString; // Will inject all selectors like "selector1.selector2.selector3"

 @RequestSelectors
 private List<String> selectorsList; // Will inject the list of selectors